Beginning of Summer

 Beltaine, often spelled Beltane or called May Day, is the beginning of Summer.
 The earth is bursting with fertile energy, making this the best day for a handfasting or marriage ceremony, and for love, lust and sex magic.
 Festivals on this day include an abundance of flowers, and a sacred bonfire, traditionally made of nine woods.

-Beltaine marks the planting time, and in the endless cycle of the Horned God, it is the time of peak fertility when the He courts and impregnates the Goddess.
+Beltaine is a cross-quarter holiday, and marks the planting time, and in the endless cycle of the Horned God, it is the time of peak fertility when the He courts and impregnates the Goddess.
 Celebrations of this sacred reunion include dancing the Maypole, feasts, and outdoor activities of every sort.

 Metals and Stones